-The Senior Independent Director has an important role on the Board, providing a sounding board for the Chairman, leading on corporate governance issues and serving as an intermediary for the other Non-executive Directors.
-He is available to shareholders if they have concerns which contact through the normal channels of the Chairman, Chief Executive Officer or other Executive Directors has failed to resolve, or for which such contact is not appropriate.
+The Senior Independent Director has an important role on the Board, providing a sounding board for the Chair, leading on corporate governance issues and serving as an intermediary for the other Directors.
+He is available to shareholders if they have concerns which contact through the normal channels of the Chair, Chief Executive Officer or other Executive Directors has failed to resolve, or for which such contact is not appropriate.

 All Non-executive Directors are required to allocate sufficient time to the Company to discharge their responsibilities effectively.
-The Non-executive Directors act in a way they consider will promote the long-term success of the Group for the benefit of, and with regard to the interests of its shareholders.
+The Non executive Directors act in a way they consider will promote the long-term sustainable success of the Group for the benefit of, and with regard to the interests of, its stakeholders.

 BOARD COMPOSITION, COMMITMENT AND ELECTION OF DIRECTORSplus

-At the upcoming AGM, all the Directors intend to offer themselves for re-election.
-We consider all the Directors to be effective, committed to their roles and to have sufficient time available to perform their duties.
+At the upcoming AGM, all the current Directors intend to offer themselves for election/re-election, with the exception of Mark Kelly and Martyn Coffey both of whom have decided to step-down after seven and eight years of service respectively.
+Following the conclusion of the Board evaluation process, the Board considers all the Directors to be effective, committed to their roles and to have sufficient time available to perform their duties.

 BOARD EVALUATION AND EFFECTIVENESSplus